WhyNotHugo/django-inlinecss/README.md

 ## Acknowledgements

+This is a fork of django-inlinecss, with updates for newer versions of Python and Django.

 Thanks to Tanner Netterville for his efforts on [Pynliner](https://github.com/rennat/pynliner).

 Thanks to Thomas Yip for his unit tests on the `soupselect` module.
 These tests